mcsharma/SocialBird/README.md

 # SocialBird
-A Facebook Page management app build on React and Graph APIs
+A Facebook Page management web app build on React, Express, and Graph APIs.

 To run the website on your machine: